MaCaki/macaki.github.io/_about/eng_bio.md

 layout: content
 name: eng_bio
 ---
-Currently working as a full stack data scientist in the on-demand industry.
-Previous to this I worked in pure mathematics, doing research in discrete, combinatorial geometry, combinatorial optimization.
-Subsequently I worked in industry as a Java programmer developing analytics tools, then in a medical sciences research lab as a machine vision engineer.
+Currently working as a data science engineer at a logistics company.
+Previously and concurrently worked in pure mathematics, doing research in discrete, combinatorial geometry, combinatorial optimization.
+Past experience includes java developer at analytics database startup and machine vision engineer/researcher in an epidemiology lab.